Zeallord/Zeallord/README.md

 - 🔭 I am Not programmer

-- 😎 I am Like Bot & Website
+- 😎 I'm interested in bots and the web

 - 🤝 I just copy paste
 </div>